We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Passenger information

-The safety and conduct of any flight including cost-shared flights it the responsibility of the pilot in command of the aircraft.
+The safety and conduct of any flight including cost-shared flights is the responsibility of the pilot in command of the aircraft.
 The pilot must conduct the flight in accordance with the applicable regulation for non-commercial flights with light aircraft by private pilots.
 It is also the pilot’s responsibility to ensure the flight is appropriately insured, although passengers may want to check that any personal life, accident and/or health insurance they have is valid for non-commercial flights.

-Passengers should be made aware that the pilot may amend or cancel the flight for any reason, including at short notice and that the proportion of the costs must be shared by the pilot.
+Passengers should be made aware that the pilot may amend or cancel the flight for any reason, including at short notice and that their proportion of the costs must be shared by the pilot.
 If the flight does not take place, then no remuneration (money or exchange of gifts) should be exchanged between the pilot and passengers.

 Passengers are not taking part in a commercial flight but in a leisure flight with a private pilot.
 The pilot has a duty not to undertake flight if the conditions are not suitable.